USAA auto loans review

 - Only available to military families.
 You have to be a current or former service member — or a close relative of one — to be eligible for these loans.

 - Potentially high total loan cost.
-While a72- and 84-month loans might cost less in the long-run, terms that long allow more time for interest to add up.
+While a 72- or 84-month loan might cost less in the short run, terms that long allow more time for interest to add up.